 Solidity by Nomic Foundation

-This extension adds language support for Solidity to Visual Studio Code, and provides editor integration for Hardhat projects.
-Integrations for other tools are coming in the near future.
+This extension adds language support for Solidity to Visual Studio Code, and provides editor integration for Hardhat projects, and experimental support for Foundry, Truffle and Ape projects.
 It supports:

 Built by the Nomic Foundation.
 We’re hiring.